IKalonji/mbongo_algorand_wallet/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/IKalonji/mbongo_algorand_wallet/blob/main/README.md)

 Mbongo is a micro P2P custodial payment wallet that enables Africans to inter-transact digitaly by using a simple top up voucher.
-Currently 90% of Afiranc relay on cash and only 70% have acive Bank acounts.
+Currently 60% of Africa relay on cash and only 70% have acive Bank acounts.
 Making it increasingly difficult to move money around.

 Here's why:
 * Mbongo, is secure and payments are immediate and seamless, using the virtual currency.